psamuels00/echo-api/README.md

 ## JSON in the Request Body

 Provide access to fields in a json object in the body of the request that may be used to resolve and/or select the response template.
-For example
+For example:

     http://127.0.0.1:5000/samples/{id}?_response=200 text:{ "group": { "name": "{json.group.name}" } }